 The second type of love is the brotherly love that exists between close friends regardless of gender.
 There is no sexual connotation; it is the love for and by a friend.
 The Hebrew word is ahabah, and it is used to describe the love between David and Jonathan in 1 Samuel 20:17.
 The Greek word for brotherly love or affection is phileo, as used to refer to friendship in John 15:19, Romans 12:10, and Hebrews 13:1.

 Of family or tribal love, the Hebrew word is once again ahabah, indicating a deep affection, and the Greek word is storge.
-We find ahabah throughout the Old Testament because of its broad range of meanings, but the Greek word storge is only found in the New Testament as a part of a compound word (e.g., it’s combined with phileo in 2 Timothy 3:3).
+We find ahabah throughout the Old Testament because of its broad range of meanings, but the Greek word storge is only found in the New Testament as a negative word, astorgos, meaning "without natural love" (e.g., in 2 Timothy 3:3).

 In the most basic sense, love is the emotion felt and actions performed by someone concerned for the well-being of another person.
 Love involves affection, compassion, care, and self-sacrifice.
 Love originates in the Triune Godhead, within the eternal relationship that exists among the Father, Son, and Holy Spirit (1 John 4:7–8).
 Loving is unique to the human experience of being an image-bearer of God.
 A pet owner may love her dog; she is concerned for its well-being and cares for it.
 On the other hand, her dog doesn’t truly love her.
 Oh, it wags its tail, sits by her, and comes when she calls, but all of those responses are based on the fact that she feeds it and keeps it warm.
 Animals cannot love in the same way that humans, created in God’s image, can love.